Photosynthetic oxygen evolution by photosystem II

-Our research focuses on the catalytic production of oxygen by photosystem II (PSII) of higher plants.
-The evolution of O2 occurs during the conversion of solar energy into chemical energy, a process that is promoted by the absorption of light by photosystem I and photosystem II within the thylakoid membranes of chloroplasts.
-Ultimately the absorption of light results in the synthesis of carbohydrates, which are consumed by both plants and animals.
-In addition, the reactions that take place at photosystem II provide the O2 that is used by respiring life forms.
-O2 is produced at a catalytic Mn4Ca cluster, which uses H2O as the initial source of electrons in the electron transfer process associated with the conversion of light energy.
-This complex catalytic reaction is activated by chloride ions.
-In our laboratory, we are interested in how the Ca2+ ion of the Mn4Ca cluster and the activating Cl- ion function in the O2 evolution process.
+Research in the Haddy lab is on the catalytic production of oxygen by photosystem II (PSII) during photosynthesis by plants and cyanobacteria.
+The evolution of O2 occurs as a result of the biological conversion of solar energy into chemical energy.
+Because of its key role in the natural energy cycle of the earth, catalytic O2 production in plants is an important model for artificial solar energy systems.
+In photosystem II, H2O is oxidized to O2 at a Mn4Ca cluster with electrons donated to the electron transport process driven by light absorption within the thylakoid membranes of chloroplasts.
+In our laboratory, we are interested in how this complex catalytic reaction is promoted by the Ca2+ ion of the Mn4Ca cluster and two nearby Cl- ions.
 To carry out this research, we combine biochemical techniques such as protein purification and enzyme kinetics assays with physical techniques, particularly electron paramagnetic resonance (EPR) spectroscopic.
 Projects in our lab have been funded by the National Science Foundation, the Dreyfus Foundation, and the Research Corporation.

 Haddy, A.; Ore, B.M.
 "An alternative method for calcium depletion of the oxygen evolving complex of photosystem II as revealed by the dark-stable multiline EPR signal" Biochemistry 2010 49, 3805-3814

 Kuntzleman, T; Haddy, A. "Fluoride Inhibition of Photosystem II and the Effect of Removal of the PsbQ Subunit" Photosynthesis Research 2009 102, 7-19